 3. Riding in a pack, stay away from the back.

-It depends on how big the peloton is, but it’s best to position yourself in a place where you’d be satisfied with the results if the race ended at that precise moment.
-In other words, keep yourself in the top 20, and don’t be the person on the front of the field towing everyone around.
+It depends on how big the peloton is, but it’s best to position yourself where you’d be satisfied with the results if the race ended at that precise moment.
+In other words, keep yourself in the top 20, and don’t be the person at the front of the field towing everyone around.
 If you feel that fresh, save it for a sprint or a break that you’re sure will stick.

 Remember, it’s not always possible to be at the front.
-For example, you might have gotten a flat, or you took a feed (or created your bathroom facility), and you find yourself at the back of the pack.
+For example, you might have gotten a flat, taken a feed (or create your bathroom facility), and found yourself at the back of the pack.